 Ligaments and tendons are the two chief connective tissues besides fascia.
 The major difference with relation to ligament vs tendon is the fact that ligaments connect two separate bones to each other whereas tendons connect muscles to bones.
 Fascia connect muscles to muscles.

 Let's look at each of these connective tissues separately in order to understand the structural as well as functional differences between ligaments and tendons better.

 What is a Ligament?

-Ligaments are fibrous connective tissues that connects one bone to another.
-Being connective tissues that facilitate movement, ligaments are extremely elastic to allow stretching and bending of joints and limbs for producing motion.
+Ligaments are fibrous connective tissues that connect one bone to another.
+Being connective tissues that facilitate movement, they are extremely elastic to allow stretching and bending of joints and limbs for producing motion.
 Ligaments can be classified under three major categories - Articular Ligaments, Fetal Remnant Ligaments and Peritoneal Ligaments.

 Fetal Remnant Ligaments are those ligament like structures that have remained in the organism's body since its fetal stage and have developed into ligament resembling tissues.
 These structures include the ligamentum venosum, ligamentum arteriosum, cord of umbilical artery and the round ligament of the liver.